pompeybug/website/src/content/articles/2008-09-27-pcf-meeting-27-september-2008.md

 ---
 title: PCF Meeting 27 September 2008
 tags:
     - open-meeting
 date: 2008-09-27
 todo:
-    - Need to locate a copy of the minutes.
+  - We'd like to locate a copy of the minutes from this meeting - if you have a copy, please let us know.
-ok: true
 ---

 The September meeting of the Cycle Forum was a lively and well attended event.